ansys/pydynamicreporting/doc/source/userguide/index.rst

 is to visualize it together with all the other items that are present in the current Ansys Dynamic Reporting session.

-Each time that you use either the PyDnamicReporting :func:`start<ansys.dynamicreporting.core.Service.start>` or :func:`connect<ansys.dynamicreporting.core.Service.connect>` method to connect to an Ansys Dynamic Reporting service, you are connected to a specific session.
-Each session can be identified by a GUID (globally unique identifier).
+Each time that you use the PyDnamicReporting :func:`start<ansys.dynamicreporting.core.Service.start>` method to start an Ansys Dynamic Reporting service or the :func:`connect<ansys.dynamicreporting.core.Service.connect>` method to connect to one, you are connected to a specific session.
+Each session has its own GUID (globally unique identifier).

 On the Ansys Dynamic Reporting object, you can execute the :func:`visualize_report<ansys.dynamicreporting.core.Service.visualize_report>`